Gap probability for products of random matrices in the critical regime: Comments and remarks on Theorem and related works

-An essential ingredient of the proof of our main result, Theorem~\ref{TheoremMainResult}, is the steepest descent analysis of~\ref{problem_y-rh}.
-There are several aspects of this Riemann--Hilbert problem that make it somewhat different from the majority of problems considered in the literature.
-First and foremost, up to a simple normalization (see Section~\ref{Section8}) the jump matrix~\eqref{eq_jump_Y} of~\ref{problem_y-rh} is already close to the identity matrix and thus has a form suitable for applying the small norm theory (e.g., see Deift~\cite[Chapter 7]{Deift_book}).
+Up to a simple normalization (see Section~\ref{Section8}) the jump matrix~\eqref{eq_jump_Y} of~\ref{problem_y-rh} is already close to the identity matrix and thus has a form suitable for applying the small norm theory (e.g., see Deift~\cite[Chapter 7]{Deift_book}).
+There is no need to construct the~$g$-function and the corresponding local and global parametrices.
 In that respect, our problem resembles the corresponding problem in the case of the Airy kernel (e.g., see Its~\cite{Its}).
-Consequently, unlike in more usual scenarios (e.g., see Claeys, Girotti, and Stivigny~\cite{ClayesGirottiStivigny}), there is no need to carry out standard steps of the non-linear steepest descent analysis, such as constructing the~$g$-function and the corresponding local and global parametrices.
-At the same time, one still needs to chose the normalization to guarantee that the jump matrix is as close to the identity matrix as it can be.
+At the same time, one still needs to choose the normalization to guarantee that the jump matrix is as close to the identity matrix as possible.
+This is done in the steepest-descent fashion and thus justifies the name of the whole procedure.

+However, even when the normalization has been chosen, accurate bounds on the gap probability $\mathcal{P}(a)$ are not guaranteed.
+For instance, the standard approach using Proposition~\ref{prop_72}, formula~\eqref{Relation87}, and the asymptotics